Which Of The Following Is An Example Of Subtractive Color

 The Role of Pigments in Subtractive Color

 Pigments are the substances that give materials their color by selectively absorbing and reflecting certain wavelengths of light.
-In subtractive color systems, the choice of pigments is crucial in achieving the desired colors.
+Now, in subtractive color systems, the choice of pigments is crucial in achieving the desired colors.
 Pigments can be organic (derived from living organisms) or inorganic (derived from minerals and synthetic compounds).

 Characteristics of pigments that influence the resulting color include:

 When mixing pigments, artists and designers must consider these characteristics to predict the resulting color accurately.
-For instance, mixing a transparent pigment with an opaque pigment will yield a color with different properties than mixing two transparent pigments.
+To give you an idea, mixing a transparent pigment with an opaque pigment will yield a color with different properties than mixing two transparent pigments.

 Understanding Color Gamut